see-mike-out/some-useful-js-prototype/README.md

-# Some Useful Javascript Utility Functions that I Found Useful.
+# Some Useful Javascript Utility Prototype Functions that I Found Useful.

+## Array prototypes

+### `Array.arfFilter(comparer)`
-`Array.arfFilter(comparer)` returns the 'indices' of elements for which @comparer returns true. (@comparer: a comparison Function that takes each array element)
+returns the 'indices' of elements for which @comparer returns true. (@comparer: a comparison Function that takes each array element)

 Usage:
 ```{javascript}